 A syphilis point-of-care rapid test is also being developed using our existing lateral flow format.
-In 2021, other projects were prioritized, but it is expected this project will resume within the next twelve months.
+In 2022, other projects were prioritized, but it is expected this project will resume within the next one to two years.

 Autoimmunity Development Group